Wise Guys (album)

 Wise Guys is the only studio album by American Southern hip hop group Ghetto Commission.
 It was released on November 10, 1998, via No Limit/Priority Records.
-Production was handled by Beats By The Pound, with Master P serving as executive producer.
+The production was handled by Beats by the Pound, with Master P serving as executive producer.
 It features guest appearances from Fiend, Magic, Master P, C-Murder, Mac, Mr. Serv-On, Mystikal, Prime Suspects, QB and Silkk the Shocker.
 The album peaked at number 59 on the Billboard 200 and number 12 on the Top R&B/Hip-Hop Albums chart.